 - 2. When do I get my last paycheck if I am fired or quit?

-- 5. Can I sue my employer for not paying my wages on time in California?
+- 4. Can I sue my employer for not paying me on time?

-- 6. How much money will I get for if my employer doesn’t pay my wages on time?
+- 5. How much money will I get if my employer is late to pay me?

 Any work performed within the first 15 days of each calendar month must be paid between the 16th and the 26th day of that month.
 Any work performed between the 16th and the last day of the calendar month must be paid between the 1st and 10th day of the following month.3